-This post by Daytime MBA Matthew Thacker was originally published on the Duke Daytime MBA Student Blog.
+This post by Daytime MBA Matthew Thacker was originally published on the Duke Daytime MBA Student Blog in June 2017.
 You can read the original post here.

 Looking back on my life, including my experience at Fuqua, one thing clearly rings true: I’ve been extremely fortunate.